Pet Licensing Options - Licensing Your Pet is Easy

 Animal services in the City of Auburn are provided by the Auburn Police Department's Animal Control officer.
 If you are experiencing a life-threatening animal-related emergency, call 911.

-For non-emergency service, please call 253-931-3062.
+For non-emergency animal control service, please call 253-931-3062.
 Animal Control Officers respond to the following requests:

 Potentially Dangerous Dogs